teknopaul/synergy/README.md

 [COMPILE.md](COMPILE.md)

-Ideally to compile we would just run
+TL;DR

-	configure && make && sudo ./install
+	./configure && make && sudo ./install

-## Running synergy
+# Running synergy-foss

-To ruyn synergy you need tow computers, obviously, one with a keyboard and mouse called the server, nad the other (or others) which will share the keyb and mouse.
+To run synergy you need at least two computers (obviously) one with a keyboard and mouse called the server, and the other (or others) which will share the keyboard and mouse.

 _/etc/synergy.conf_ is self explanatory,  use the hostnames of each PC and make sure that each PC has the same notion of hostname.
-(DNS, /etc/hsots)
+(DNS, /etc/hosts)

 	section: screens
 	    myserver1: